backstage/community-plugins/README.md

 ## Repository layout

 `community-plugins` is formed by a set of workspaces.
 A workspace holds a plugin or a set of plugins based on a specific topic.
-For example, catalog, k8s, TechDocs can be referred to as workspaces.
+For example, catalog, kubernetes, and TechDocs can be referred to as workspaces.
 Each plugin belongs to a workspace and workspaces are portable enough to be moved to its own repo if desired.

 ## Release Management